 -

 Tell the AI what to extract.
 Enter a prompt describing the fields you need.
-For a standard creditors clerk workflow, that might be: "Extract invoice number, date, vendor name, net amount, VAT, total.
+For a standard creditors clerk workflow, that might be: "Extract invoice number, date, supplier name, net amount, VAT, total.
 One row per invoice."
 If you need line-item detail for GRV matching, prompt for line items with product codes, descriptions, quantities, and unit prices instead.

 -